List of NFL head coach wins leaders

 The following is a list of the National Football League (NFL) head coaches by wins.

 Don Shula holds the current records for regular season wins at 328.
 Shula’s tenure included many 14 game seasons, thus his win total took longer to amass than that of currently active coaches.
 Bill Belichick holds the record for postseason wins at 31.

-Among active head coaches, Andy Reid is the leader in regular season and postseason wins.
+Among active head coaches, Andy Reid is the leader in regular season and postseason wins, with 281 and 28, respectively.

 Regular season wins

 This sortable table shows the top 100 NFL head coaches in order of total regular season wins.
 The table also shows every team for which he was a head coach and his record with each team.
 As of April 1, 2025 the NFL announced All-America Football Conference records and statistics will be recognized in its official records.
 The list now includes the AAFC totals.

 When sorting by team, coaches are listed in order of wins for that team.